dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 >**Visualization type**: select "Pivot table"
 >**Name \(*)**: "MSR - Stock on hand - District - Pivot table"
 >**Description**: "MSR DV 46 - Monthly Stock Reporting / Stock on hand / Last 12 months / District / By item / Pivot table
-This report provides the monthly stock on hand by health facility in a district as reported at the end of every month for the past 12 months.
+This report provides the monthly stock on hand by health facility in a district as reported at the end of every month for the past 12 months."
 >>**Columns**
 >>>**Period**: "Relative periods"
 >>>>**Period type**: "Months"